 Ideas for inexpensive planters.
 Post your ideas.

 I use the clear plastic lids that come with pies, salads, etc. to put underneath planters outside to catch the water so the plants do not become bone dry.
 These come in a variety of sizes and will usually fit under various sized pots.
 Also, I recycle those plastic containers that take-out food comes in (usually black on the bottom with clear lids) to start my seeds indoors -- just add your sterilized potting mix and add your clear plastic top -- voila!
-A free seed starting kit.
-I also use the plastic shopping bags from the grocery store to line all my small baskets in the house.

 GReat Idea!
 Just remember though that any plant needs ventilation.